amenaproject/amenaproject.github.io/index.md

 ### What has AMENA been used for?

-AMENA has collaborated with [NextPolicy](https://nextpolicy.org/) with these following projects
+AMENA has collaborated with [NextPolicy](https://nextpolicy.org/) with these following projects:

 1. Analisis Pelantikan Menteri Jokowi (August-September 2019)
 2. Analisis 100 hari kepresidenan Jokowi (ongoing project, December 2019 on wards)